angelol/image-generator-mcp-server/README.md

 ## 🙏 Acknowledgments

-- OpenAI for the DALL-E 3 API
+- OpenAI for the Image API
 - The Model Context Protocol team for the MCP specification
 - Cursor team for the editor integration
 - [Sammy Lebbie (sammyl720)](https://github.com/sammyl720/image-generator-mcp-server) for creating the initial version of this project that provided a starting point for our implementation